OH1KK/KiwiSDR-antenna-switch-extension/README.md

 * Basic antenna switching
 * Antenna mixing.
 In antenna mix mode multiple antennas can be selected simultaniously.
-* <s>Thunderstorm mode.
-In thunderstorm mode all antennas are grounded.</s> not working right now
 * Admin can lock/unlock antenna switching from admin panel
 * Admin can enable/disable antenna mixing from admin panel
+* Admin can deny antenna switching if more than 1 user is online
 * Antenna switching can be time scheluded using Beaglebone's crontab
   * look at docs/antenna-schedules-using-crontab.txt
 * Switcing back to default antennas when no users are online
   * look at docs/reset-to-default-antennas-when-no-users-online.txt
+* <s>Thunderstorm mode.
+In thunderstorm mode all antennas are grounded.</s> not working right now

 ## Required hardware